mduschenes/mduschenes.github.io/_data/about.md

 I am a PhD candidate in Quantum Information, with the late Raymond Laflamme, and Roger Melko at the Institute for Quantum Computing at the University of Waterloo, and Juan Carrasquilla at ETH.
 <p style="margin:0.5em;"></p>
-I am currently studying the relationships between physical phenomena and computational approaches, develop numerical methods, and am excited about teaching and sharing these ideas.
+I am currently studying the relationships between physical phenomena and computational approaches, and am developing analytical and numerical methods to study the effects of noise on optimization, statistics, and simulability of parameterized quantum systems.
 <p style="margin:0.5em;"></p>
 I'm a passionate learner and teacher, with experience in developing course content, guest lecturing, and academic outreach, in physics, machine-learning, and statistics disciplines.
 <p style="margin:0.5em;"></p>